 - Race through a tunnel of swords, ski poles, sparklers, or boat oars for a different grand exit.

 Remember that this wedding is about celebrating your love and inviting your family and friends to see a glimpse of who you are.
 Don’t be afraid to do things a little differently your guests will appreciate and remember your day all the more for it!

-About the Author: Ashley Rader is the owner and editor for Moments of Elegance Bridal, an online boutique specializing in discounted wedding favors, personalized gifts and wedding accents that will truely make your event unforgettable.
+About the Author: Ashley Rader is the owner and editor for Moments of Elegance Bridal, an online boutique specializing in discounted wedding favors, personalized gifts, and wedding accents that will truly make your event unforgettable.